ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ipaliasing/guide.en-asia.md

 The configuration file is called "50-cloud-init.yaml" and is located in `/etc/netplan`.

-The best practice approach is to create separate configuration files for Additional IPs and IPv6 addresses.
+The best practice approach is to create a separate configuration file to set up Additional IP addresses.
 This way, you can easily revert the changes in case of an error.

 #### Step 1: Determine the interface